Grapes

 Key producers

-Excellent examples come from Ori Marani, Château Mukhrani, Natenadze's Wine Cellar, and smaller maranis around Gori and Bolnisi, including family producers focused on natural and sparkling expressions.
+Notable producers include Ori Marani, Château Mukhrani, Natenadze's Wine Cellar, and smaller family-run maranis around Gori and Bolnisi, focusing on natural and sparkling Tavkveri expressions.

 Summary

-Tavkveri (თავკვერი) is Kartli's spirited red - lively, expressive, and unpretentious.
-Its combination of freshness, fruit, and finesse makes it one of Georgia's most adaptable grapes, equally at home in still, rosé, or sparkling form.
-In many ways, Tavkveri represents the modern face of Georgian red wine: authentic, joyful, and rooted in centuries-old tradition.
+Tavkveri (თავკვერი) is Kartli's spirited red - bright, expressive, and unpretentious.
+Its combination of freshness, fruit, and finesse makes it highly adaptable across red, rosé, and sparkling styles, representing the modern, approachable face of Georgian winemaking while honoring centuries-old tradition.